RedisLabs/redislabs-docs/content/kubernetes/preview/prepare-clusters.md

     \"REMOTE_CLUSTER_CONTROLLER_ENABLED\":\"true\"}}"
     ```

-1. Configure routing for external access with an [ingress controller]({{<relref "/kubernetes/re-databases/set-up-ingress-controller.md">}}) (use [routes]({{<relref "/kubernetes/re-databases/routes.md">}}) for OpenShift).

-## Collect REC credentials
+### Collect REC credentials

+To sync global configurations, all participating clusters will need access to the admin credentials for all other clusters.

+1. Create a file to hold the admin credentials for all participating RECs (such as `all-rec-secrets.yaml`).

+1. Within that file, create a new secret for each participating cluster named `redis-enterprise-<rec-name>-<rec-namespace>`.

+    The example below shows a file (`all-rec-secrets.yaml`) holding secrets for two participating clusters:

+    ```yaml
+    apiVersion: v1
+    data:
+      password:
+      username:
+    kind: Secret
+    metadata:
+      name: redis-enterprise-rec1-ns1
+    type: Opaque

+    ---

+    apiVersion: v1
+    data:
+      password:
+      username:
+    kind: Secret
+    metadata:
+      name: redis-enterprise-rec2-ns2
+    type: Opaque

+    ```

-1. Get the REC credentials secret for the participating cluster, replacing `<rec-name>` with the REC name.
+1. Get the REC credentials secret for each participating cluster.

     ```sh
     kubectl get secret -o yaml <rec-name>
     ```

-1. Generate a new secret with the data and name it `redis-enterprise-<rec-name>-<rec-namespace>`, replacing `<placeholders>` your own values.

-    This example secret shows a Redis Enterprise cluster (REC) named `rec1` residing in the `ns1` namespace.
+    The admin credentials secret for an REC named `rec1` would similar to this:

     ```yaml
     apiVersion: v1
     data:
-      password: PHNvbWUgcGFzc3dvcmQ+
+      password: ABcdef12345
-      username: PHNvbWUgdXNlcj4
+      username: GHij56789
     kind: Secret
     metadata:
+      name: rec1
+    type: Opaque
+    ```

+1. Add the username and password new secret for that REC and namespace.

+    This example shows the collected secrets file (`all-rec-secrets.yaml`) for `rec1` in namespace `ns1` and `rec2` in namespace `ns2`.

+    ```yaml
+    apiVersion: v1
+    data:
+      password: ABcdef12345
+      username: GHij56789
+    kind: Secret
+    metadata:
       name: redis-enterprise-rec1-ns1
     type: Opaque

+    ---

+    apiVersion: v1
+    data:
+      password: KLmndo123456
+      username: PQrst789010
+    kind: Secret
+    metadata:
+      name: redis-enterprise-rec2-ns2
+    type: Opaque

     ```

-1. Complete these steps for each participating Redis Enterprise cluster (REC).

-## Apply the secrets

-1. Create a file containing all the new secrets you generated in the previous steps.

-1. Apply the file.
+1. Apply the file of collected secrets to every participating REC.

     ```sh
-    kubectl apply -f redis-enterprise-<rec-name>-<rec-namespace>
+    kubectl apply -f <all-rec-secrets-file>
     ```

+This allows all the participating clusters to sync configuration changes.
+If the admin credentials for any of the clusters changes, the file will need to be updated and reapplied to all clusters.

 ## Next steps